Employment Law in Luxembourg

 No matter the type of contract concluded, all employees have certain rights attached to the obligation of fulfilling their service for the Luxembourg company employing them.
 The Employment Law in Luxembourg establishes a national minimum salary which depends on the qualifications of the workers.
 Also, workers are entitled to paid leave, sick leave and payment for the duration of the leave.
 The employee is also protected against dismissal for the duration of the sick leave.
 For employees working under extraordinary conditions, other rights may arise.

-For full information about the Luxembourg Labor Law, do not hesitate to contact our local law firm.
+For full information about the Luxembourg Labor Law or hiring foreign employees, do not hesitate to contact our local law firm.